Document Library - Find documents related to the Wisconsin Interoperability Initiative. Other resources include:

 The Communication Assets and Survey Mapping (CASM) tool that effectively analyzes public safety communications equipment data, identifies interoperability gaps in communications plans and enables collaboration on solutions for improvement.
 You must be a registered user to access CASM.

-If you would like to view CASM information, start by contacting your agency CASM administrator for instructions.
-The administrator will submit a CASM registration form to OJA.
+If you would like to view CASM information, start by contacting your regional coordinator for instructions.
+The administrator will submit a CASM registration form.